 Aunty Josie brought her Crunchies, Milk tart and Pineapple tart and occasionally she cooked the corned meats.
 Aunty Betty made the loveliest French tartlets, and after she passed my cousin Rene would bring eclairs.
 Aunty Doreen was always there to assist my mother with the preparation and often made her Apricot cheesecake.

 In my teens I started making the cakes and desserts while my mother and her motley crew were preparing the dinner.
-These usually included Caramel peppermint dessert, Yogurt mousse and trifle.
+These usually included Peppermint Crisp Caramel mousse, Whipped Yogurt mousse and trifle.
 In addition, my mother always made a fresh fruit salad.

 For dinner my mother had the tables laid out with enough food to serve a small army.
 Savory rice and peri-prawns were a must have… there was also usually roast beef with mushroom sauce, roast leg of lamb with potatoes and sweet potatoes, lasagna, corned beef and corned tongue, roast chicken, crumbed chops, large steak and kidney or chicken pies, lamb or chicken curry (or crayfish curry if it was in season) and akhni or biryani in Winter.
 In addition there were always roasted vegetables, salads, sweet yellow rice and condiments.